3 and 4 year old childcare funding

 Eligibility criteria

-• must each expect to work at least 16 hours a week at the National Minimum Wage
+• work at least 16 hours a week at the National Minimum Wage

 See Check you're eligible for free childcare if you're working on GOV.UK